 Find Work Today

-If you do not have a limited liability company or do not operate through an umbrella company, there are two types of deductions in the UK that apply to you – PAYE (pay as you earn) and NI (National Insurance).
+If you do not operate through an umbrella company, there are two types of deductions in the UK that apply to you – PAYE (pay as you earn) and NI (National Insurance).
 The UK tax year runs from 6 April to 5 April the following year.